louis-mudrack/Webspeech/readme.md

 This method stops the speech recognition when you're done talking. 🛑

+### showErrorNotification()

+Takes the errors and turns them into nicely looking notifications.

 ## Contributing 🤝

 Got an idea to make this even better?
 Pull requests are more than welcome!
 For big changes, please open an issue first to discuss your brilliant idea. 🧠